danielSoler93/nbd_central_docs/sources/software/alphafold/alphafold.rst

 The steps are the same as when folding a monomer, but it is needed to provide:

-1. An input fasta file with multiple sequences.
+1. An input `fasta file with multiple sequences.

-2. Set the --model-preset flag to 'multimer'.
+2. Set the **--model-preset** flag to 'multimer'.

-3. Optionally set the --is_prokaryote_list flag with booleans that determine whether all input sequences in the given fasta file are prokaryotic.
-If that is not the case or the origin is unknown, set to false for that fasta.
+3. Optionally set the **--is_prokaryote_list** flag with booleans that determine whether all input sequences in the given `fasta` file are prokaryotic.
+If that is not the case or the origin is unknown, set to `false` for that `fasta`.

 Example
 #########

 In this tutorial we will fold a multimer using AlphaFold.
-We will be using a Human GITR-GITRL complex (PDB ID: 7kHD).
+We will be using a Human GITR-GITRL complex (PDB ID: 7KHD).

 1. Sequence file preparation:
-The multimer seuqence can be download from the PDB databse.
+The multimer sequence can be download from the PDB databse.

 ::